← All posts

 Then add terms based on the problem the user is trying to solve:

 After that, use the App Store itself.
 Open search, type the first few letters of each seed term, and write down the suggestions Apple shows.
-Those suggestions are useful because they come from real search behavior.
-They are not perfect data, but they keep you close to the words users actually type.
+Treat those suggestions as language clues, not search-volume data.
+They help you find phrasing to investigate, but each term still needs to pass the demand and competition checks below.

 Finally, look at competitors.
 Do not copy them blindly.
 Read their names, subtitles, screenshots, and descriptions.
 You are looking for repeated patterns.
-If several good apps in your niche use "routine", "planner", and "streak", those words probably matter.
+If several good apps in your niche use "routine", "planner", and "streak", those words deserve investigation.

 At this point, you should have 40 to 80 possible keywords.
 That is enough raw material.